AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-for-a-dita-map.md

     ![](images/regenerate-topics.png){width="800" align="left"}

-1. Click **Regenerate**.
+1. Select **Regenerate**.

-    The Regenerate Selected Topics page appears.
+    The **Regenerate Selected Topics** page appears.

 1. Select the output preset that you want to use to regenerate the selected topics.

-1. Click **Regenerate** to start the output generation process.
+1. Select **Regenerate** to start the output generation process.

 >[!IMPORTANT]
 >
 > If you rename a topic title and regenerate the topic, the updated topic title does not reflect in the DITA map table of contents.
 To update the topic title in the TOC, you must generate the entire DITA map.

 You can view the current status of the output generation request by clicking on Outputs.
-For more information, see [View the status of the output generation task](#viewing_output_history).
+For more information, view [View the status of the output generation task](#view-the-status-of-the-output-generation-task).

-## View the status of the output generation task {#viewing_output_history}
+## View the status of the output generation task

-Once you initiate the output generation task for a map or regenerate selected topics, AEM Guides sends this task to the output generation queue.
+Once you initiate the output generation task for a map or regenerate selected topics, Experience Manager Guides sends this task to the output generation queue.
 This queue is updated in real time, showing the status of each output generation task in the queue.

 Perform the following steps to view the output generation queue:

-1. In the Assets UI, navigate to and click on the map file for which you want to check the output generation status.
+1. In the Assets UI, navigate to and open the map file for which you want to check the output generation status.

-1. Click **Outputs**.
+1. Select **OUTPUTS**.

     ![](images/output-queued.png){width="800" align="left"}